Capterra and Software Advice

 Structure smarter patrols with flexible scheduling, routes, and deployment options

-• Create predefined routes to guide patrols through priority areas
+• Create predefined routes through priority areas

 • Dynamically allocate or reassign patrols based on risk or availability

-• Define exact checkpoint sequences for structured step-by-step patrols
+• Define exact checkpoint sequences for structured, step-by-step patrols

-• Introduce unpredictability by auto-randomising checkpoint order
+• Introduce unpredictability with auto-randomised checkpoint order

 Verify presence, log activity, and take action - all from the frontline.